Homeland Services

 Homelands housing and infrastructure program

-In October 2022, the Australian Government announced a $100 million investment to deliver urgent repairs and upgrades in homelands.
-This funding will roll-out over two years and will be managed by the Department of Territory Families, Housing and Communities (TFHC) through the Homeland Housing and Infrastructure Program (HHIP).
+On 25 October 2022, the Northern Territory Government entered into a $100 million homeland agreement with the Australian Government to deliver urgent repairs and upgrades in homelands through the Homeland Housing and Infrastructure Program (HHIP).
+This funding was rolled out over a two-year period and was managed by the Department of Territory Families, Housing and Communities (TFHC).

 Contact